 As for the SSD, didn't have a screw handy.
 Perhaps it came with my used motherboard; otherwise, I'm on the hunt.

 Once that's done, I'll be reinstalling the OS and trying to tidy up the cables.
 I also received the fan controller, but haven't placed it permanently yet.
 The fan cables are a bit shorter than my old fans.
 If I want to run them neatly, I'll need extensions.
 These look like they'll do nicely: https://www.amazon.com/gp/product/B0...?ie=UTF8&psc=1

 Been on holiday.
-Last week, I heard I got the network config details for my crossconnect.
+Last week, I got the networking information.
 Not sure if the physical cable has been dropped yet.

 Heard today my Internet cable should be in tomorrow.
 Still not sure how to mount this thing, no word back from the MFG.
 For now, I have some shelves I can use.
 I also came across a bunch of i5/i7 laptops.
 Separately, I'm going to test how good they are.
 At best, I figure I can use them for FAT.

 Talked it over again yesterday.
 Few things need to happen before I'm good to go.
 First, I'll be using shelves until I figure out how to rackmount the Hydra (company still hasn't responded).
 Second, the Internet cable still needs to be run (I believe it was being run yesterday).
 Third, everything 203v rather than 120v.
 I was gonna try using a spare old router but the adapter is up to 120v.
 Going to need to find an alternative adapter.
 Finally, power adapters.
 Their ends are different than the norm (probably standard for any DC).
 Maybe I'll be up by next week?

 Decided to use my old sonicwall, as it had a 240v adapter.
 Got it in there but the shelf provided can't handle the weight.
 I'll be getting a different one soon.